Ebola virus cases in the United States: Medical evacuations from West Africa

 A government official in Sierra Leone announced on November 13, that a doctor from Sierra Leone, a permanent resident of the United States married to a U.S. citizen, would be transported to the Nebraska Medical Center for treatment for Ebola.
 The doctor, identified later as Martin Salia, became symptomatic while in Sierra Leone.
 His initial Ebola test came back negative, but his symptoms persisted.
 He attempted to treat his symptoms, which included vomiting and diarrhea, believing he had malaria.
 A second test for Ebola came back positive.
 His family expressed concern that the delay in diagnosis might have impacted his recovery.
 Salia arrived at Eppley Airfield in Omaha on November 15, and was transported to the Nebraska Medical Center.
 According to the team that assisted in the transport, he was critically ill and considered to be the sickest patient to be evacuated, but stable enough to fly.
 On November 17, Salia died from the disease.
 Dr. Philip Smith, medical director of the biocontainment unit at Nebraska Medical Center, said Salia's disease was already "extremely advanced" by the time he arrived in Omaha.
 By then, Salia's kidneys had failed and he was in acute respiratory distress.
 Salia's treatment included a blood plasma transfusion from an Ebola survivor, as well as the experimental drug ZMapp.
 Salia had been working as a general surgeon in Freetown, Sierra Leone when he fell ill.
 It was not clear when or where he had had contact with Ebola patients.

 A U.S. clinician contracted Ebola while working in Port Loko, Sierra Leone.
 He collapsed in the hospital and colleagues who assisted him were monitored for exposure.
 He was diagnosed with Ebola on March 10, 2015, and medically evacuated to the National Institutes of Health in Bethesda, Maryland on March 13.
 His condition was downgraded from serious to critical on March 16.
 The ten exposed colleagues were flown back to the U.S., going into isolation near the Ebola-rated hospitals at Nebraska, Georgia, and Maryland.
 On March 26, 2015, the NIH upgraded the medically evacuated health worker being treated in Bethesda from critical to serious.
 A further 16 volunteers were monitored for possible exposure.
 On April 9, 2015, the clinician was upgraded to good condition and discharged.
 He was treated by Dr. Anthony Fauci, who later said he was "the sickest person he had ever treated, who recovered."
-This patient wished to remain anonymous until late 2019, when he revealed his identity: Preston Gorman, a physician assistant.
+This patient revealed his identity in late 2019 as Preston Gorman, a physician assistant.